stratusadv/dandy/docs/getting_started/quick_start.md

 Wow, that was easy ... we are only beginning to dive into the power of Dandy.

-If you have already got the [setup](../tutorials/setup.md) process complete you can skip right to the [intel tutorial](../tutorials/intel.md).
+If you have already got the [setup](../tutorials/setup.md) process complete you can skip right to the [intel tutorial](../tutorials/intel.md) and learn more about how Dandy works.